-This modest 3-groups-codetermination is stronger than the co-determination of the co-determination law from 1976 (which is described in 1.2), but less far-reaching than the "Montan"-co-determination, which applies to some companies in the iron and steel producing industry.
+This modest 3-groups-codetermination is stronger than the co-determination of the co-determination law from 1976 (which is described in 1.2), but less far-reaching than the "Montan"-co-determination, which applies to companies in the iron and steel producing industry with more than 1000 employees.
+For many decades, "Montan"-co-determination has been the model for demands of labor unions for other big companies.
 With the "Montan"-co-determination, shareholders and employees have the same number of seats and votes on the supervisory board, and both groups jointly elect an additional neutral person.
-Compared to the modest variant of the 3-groups-codetermination, the "Montan"-co-determination is more far-reaching, because the votes of non-shareholders in "Montan"-co-determination belong to only one interest group (the employees), which makes resistance to shareholder plans easier.
+Compared to the modest 3-groups-codetermination, the "Montan"-co-determination is more far-reaching, because the votes of non-shareholders in "Montan"-co-determination belong to only one interest group (the employees), which makes resistance to shareholder plans easier.
 The modest 3-groups-codetermination is therefore less far-reaching than an already existing co-determination by law for big private companies in Germany.
 This is significant for how easy it is to implement the modest 3-groups-codetermination by law.